signalfx/splunk-extension-wrapper/docs/README.md

 frequently than the reporting interval, as such a combination may lead to data points delays greater than the reporting interval.

+### Tag/property synchronization

+Metrics reported by the SignalFx Lambda Extension Layer don't have tag/properties attached to them out of the box.
+However, they support tag/properties synchronization.
+To enable this feature you have to configure an AWS data source in Splunk Observability Cloud that will pull in tag/properties for AWS/Lambda namespace.

 ## Installation

 You can attach the SignalFx Lambda Extension Layer to your Lambda Function as a layer.
 This can be